rick-r/marriage-figaro-norway/captions.md

 che al nobil suo progetto
 utilissima sia tal vicinanza.

     Who do you think?

-That's the whole point of this flashy caravan -- he wants to keep me close by.
+    That's the whole point
+    of this flashy caravan
+    he wants me close by.

 FIGARO: